railsadminteam/rails_admin/docs/railsadmin-dsl.md

 **Form rendering**

-RailsAdmin renders these views with is own form builder: `RailsAdmin::FormBuilder` You can inherit from it to customize form output.
+RailsAdmin renders these views with his own form builder: `RailsAdmin::FormBuilder` You can inherit from it to customize form output.

 **Field groupings**